The Medical City Ortigas: History

 The original The Medical City hospital was opened as the ABM Sison Hospital in 1967 along San Miguel Avenue in Mandaluyong, The health facility was renamed as "The Medical City" or TMC in 1975.

 In 2000, The Medical City began the construction of its new hospital complex on the former Meralco property along Ortigas Avenue in Pasig.
 The construction was worth and was completed in 2004.

 The hospital was among several hospitals in Metro Manila which catered to COVID-19 patients during the COVID-19 pandemic in the Philippines with the facility exceeding capacity at one point.
-By April 2020, the hospital is already among the COVID-19 testing centers in the country.

 Notable patients

 As one of the prominent hospitals in Metro Manila and the Philippines as a whole, The Medical City Ortigas has treated several famous Filipino public figures, and is also the place where some of them died.
-Notable people who died in TMC Ortigas include rapper Francis Magalona in 2009, impeached former Chief Justice Renato Corona in 2016, and National Artist for Film and Broadcast Arts Nora Aunor in 2025.
+Notable people who died at TMC Ortigas include former cabinet secretary Manuel Yan in 2008, rapper Francis Magalona in 2009, former Quezon City mayor Mel Mathay in 2013, impeached former chief justice Renato Corona in 2016, and actress and National Artist Nora Aunor in 2025.